-In accordance with our responsibilities under section 175/157 of the Education Act 2002, and “ Keeping Children Safe in Education “ 2016, we have Designated Safeguarding Leads for Child Protection (Mr Butler, Mr Williams and Mrs Healy) who are members of the senior management team, and has received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, and “ Keeping Children Safe in Education “ 2016, we have Designated Safeguarding Leads for Child Protection (Executive Headteacher and both Heads of School) who are members of the senior management team, and have received appropriate training for this role.
 It is their responsibility to ensure all staff in contact with children receives child protection awareness training on a regular basis.
 We believe safeguarding and promoting our students welfare is everyone’s responsibility, we work together as a team to achieve this.
 We listen to our pupils and take seriously what they tell us

 There are occasions when concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.

 The procedures, which we follow have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to Mr Butler, Mr Williams or Mrs Healy, or your child’s class teacher.
+If you want to know more about our procedures, please speak to the Executive Headteacher, either Head of School or your child’s class teacher.

 Please see our Child Protection Policy for additional information.